 Many Catholic sisters caught the flu as a result of nursing the sick.
 Newspaper accounts of the time and convent records suggest the numbers are likely to be in the hundreds.
 Current research suggests that eight sisters died of influenza.
 Most were young women.
 The loss of eight young Catholic Sisters would have been traumatic for their communities.
 Convent records note the long-term effects of the flu on the health of some of their sisters.
 Some mention a sister’s service during the pandemic, particularly if she died.
 But in line with contemporary attitudes to service that subsumed an individual sister’s identity and actions within notions of sacrifice and self-abnegation, sisters’ graves generally record just a name and date of death.
 Some local communities acknowledged the sisters’ efforts.
 In Auckland the Sisters of the Mission were granted free bus passes as a gesture of thanks for their efforts.
 The Kaikoura community erected a marble cross acknowledging the life of Mother Theophane.
 The inscription is simple: ‘pray for the soul of Mother Mary St Theophane who died on December 3rd 1918’ (Kaikoura public cemetery).
 And Māori communities have long memories; Panguru recently celebrated the special relationship with the Sisters of St Joseph that began more than 100 years ago during the pandemic.

-My thanks to Sister Archivists in the following archives who provided invaluable assistance during the Covid19 pandemic lockdowns at a time when it was difficult to physically access archival resources: Sisters of Compassion Wellington, Sisters of Mercy Auckland and Wellington, Mission Sisters New Zealand, Sisters of St Joseph of the Sacred Heart Aotearoa New Zealand, Dominican Sisters Dunedin, the Little Company of Mary, Christchurch.
+The author thanks Sister Archivists in the following archives who provided invaluable assistance during the Covid19 pandemic lockdowns at a time when it was difficult to physically access archival resources: Sisters of Compassion Wellington, Sisters of Mercy Auckland and Wellington, Mission Sisters New Zealand, Sisters of St Joseph of the Sacred Heart Aotearoa New Zealand, Dominican Sisters Dunedin, the Little Company of Mary, Christchurch.

 The Sisters of Saint Joseph of the Sacred Heart (founded by Mary MacKillop and Rev. Julian Tennison Woods) established two congregations in New Zealand, the Sisters of St Joseph of Nazareth in Whanganui (1880) in the North Island and the Sisters of St Joseph of the Sacred Heart (1883) in Temuka in the South Island.
 They merged in 2012. https://www.sosj.org.au/about-the-sisters/history/